Chana masala powder is a traditional Indian spice blend, for seasoning chickpea dishes. For the best flavor, use this recipe to make it fresh at home!

 - ½ tsp ginger powder

-- ½ tsp green cardamom (elaichi powder)
+- ½ tsp ground cardamom (elaichi powder, or 6 pods ground)

 - ½ tsp dry mango powder (amchur, optional)